filipposchr/TSBM/README.md

 Top@1%: 0.3850 | Top@5%: 0.6120 | Top@10%: 0.3510 | Top@20%: 0.2890 | Jaccard: 0.2980
 Kendall Tau (all nodes):      0.2614
 Kendall Tau (non-zero only):  0.2987

+This allows for direct comparison of MANTRA and learned models in terms of ranking quality and top-k overlap.